A fractal uncertainty principle for Bergman spaces and analytic wavelets: Fractal uncertainty principles for the Bergman space

-Thus, Theorem 1 is equivalent to an uncertainty principle for wavelet representations on the Cantor set of ${\mathbb{C}}^{+}$ defined by $\xi ^{-1}(C_{n}(R;\mathbb{D}))$.
-The analyzing wavelet $\psi _{0}^{2\alpha }$ is the only leading to an analytic structure \cite{AnalyticWavelet}.
-Considering more general class of analyzing wavelets, as those leading to a polyanalytic decomposition in \cite{VasiBergman,SF}, or the slightly different ones connected to Maass forms and hyperbolic Landau levels \cite {Mouayn,Maass}, may be a natural extension of the problem we have considered here.
-The Toeplitz operator (\ref{DP}) has been first considered by Daubechies and Paul \cite{dapa88} for $n=0$.
-The approach based on double orthogonality is due to Seip \cite{SeipDoubleOrt} and provides some insight on why the approach using circular symmetric sets in the plane and in the disc, considerably simplifies the problem.
+Thus, Theorem~\ref{thm:CantorDiskLocalizationOperatorNorm} is equivalent to an uncertainty principle for wavelet representations on the Cantor set of ${\mathbb{C}}^{+}$ defined by $\xi^{-1}(C_{n}(R;\mathbb{D}))$.
+The analyzing wavelets $\psi_{0}^{2\alpha}$ are the only ones leading to an analytic structure \cite{AnalyticWavelet}.
+Considering more general classes of analyzing wavelets, as those leading to a polyanalytic decomposition in \cite{VasiBergman,SF,Hun11}, or the slightly different ones connected to Maass forms and hyperbolic Landau levels \cite{Mouayn,Maass}, may be a natural extension of the problem we have considered here.
+The Toeplitz operator \eqref{DP} has been first considered by Daubechies and Paul \cite{dapa88} for $n = 0$, i.e., for $C_0(R; \D)$ The approach based on double orthogonality that we use is due to Seip \cite{SeipDoubleOrt} and provides some insight on why the approach using circular symmetric sets in the plane and in the disk considerably simplifies the problem.
 With square time-frequency regions, as required by the Fourier transform approach of Dyatlov, one has no access to explicit eigenvalue formulas.
-The general eigenvalues problem of Gabor and wavelet localization operators has been considered in \cite {DeMarie}.
+The general eigenvalue problem of Gabor and wavelet localization operators has been considered in \cite{DeMarie}.